martdev123/RapidFUD/README.md

 3 then type in terminal sudo su then ./FUD64.elf

-4 Fud crypter needs like 5 minutes to stay idle in order to download dependancies
+4 Fud crypter needs like 5 minutes to stay idle in order to download dependancies (leave open in terminal for a while)

 While tool is running generate a msfvenom payload in the same folder where crypter is located